Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Won't You Please Say Goodbye

 Won’t You Please Say Goodbye” is an early Lennon – McCartney composition, written in 1958.
-The Beatles covered it on the second day of the “Get Back” sessions (January 3rd, 1969).
+The Beatles covered it on January 3, 1969, during the “Get Back” sessions.

 From Tune In: The Beatles: All These Years, by Mark Lewisohn: